followmyutopia/devextreme-documentation/concepts/05 Widgets/Menu/05 Customize Item Appearance.md

-For a minor customization of **Menu** items, you can use the default item template.
-This template defines the appearance of an item depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxMenu/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxMenu/Default_Item_Template/') are present or absent from the item's data object.
+For a minor customization of **Menu** items, you can define [specific fields](/api-reference/10%20UI%20Widgets/dxMenu/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxMenu/Configuration/items/') in item data objects.
 For example, the following code generates two root items with two drop-down menu items each.
 The root items are supplied with [icons](/concepts/60%20Themes%20and%20Styles/30%20Icons/10%20Built-In%20Icon%20Library.md '/Documentation/Guide/Themes_and_Styles/Icons/#Built-In_Icon_Library').

 ---
 ##### jQuery